-With a weekend in Brisbane and wanting to get out of the CBD, I decided on a day trip to the Gold Coast.
-I wasn’t keen on the theme parks which is what the Gold Coast is known for and instead was looking to eat some good food, spend some time on the beach and find some nature.
-While I weighed up renting a car, I found out that public transportation could be an easy option and it turned out to be very easy, though perhaps not the quickest option.
-The extra time more than made up for the hassle of renting a car for the day and it was easy, relaxing and I had no problems all day.
+With a free weekend in Brisbane, I decided on a day trip to the Gold Coast.
+I wasn’t keen on the theme parks that the Gold Coast is known for and instead was looking to eat some good food, spend some time on the beach and find some nature.

-Here’s how I spent my full day exploring South East Queensland’s Gold Coast.
+Here’s how I spent my full day exploring the Gold Coast using public transportation.

-After an hour or so on the train (with lots of seats available – I was travelling on a Saturday morning), I hopped off at Helensvale station.
-About 2 minutes walking time from the train platform you’ll find the tram platform at the base of the escalators, with the tram running from Helensvale to Broadbeach taking about 45 minutes.
+After an hour or so on the train, I hopped off at Helensvale station.
+About 2 minutes walking time from the train platform you’ll find the tram platform at the base of the escalators.
+The tram runs from Helensvale to Broadbeach taking about 45 minutes.
 From Helensvale, Surfers Paradise is about 35 minutes on the tram.

 Surfers Paradise North

-I decided to hop off the tram at the Surfers Paradise North stop to make the short walk over to Bumbles Cafe.
-I’m a keen breakfast eater, and found it as one of the top breakfast cafes in the Gold Coast.
 The walk from the tram stop to the cafe (which sits waterfront along a canal), isn’t the most scenic but the cafe is super cute and has a lot of character inside.
 Not to mention the lovely views from the outside tables, where I chose to sit since it was a beautiful morning.
 Once my order was taken, my food came so quickly I thought I was given someone else’s meal!
-It was nothing too exciting (eggs on toast with spinach) but the coffee was great and you must have a look at the dessert cabinet!
+It was nothing too exciting (eggs on toast with spinach) but the coffee was great and you need to see the dessert cabinet!

-Heading back towards the coast, I was at the beach 10 minutes later, takeaway coffee in hand.
-There’s a wide promenade all along the coast, so plenty of room for walkers, runners, dogs, and picnicking families.
-Though the weather looked a bit menacing, I was enjoying beach side views.
+Walking to towards the coast, I was at the beach 10 minutes later.
+There’s a wide promenade all along the waterfront, so plenty of room for walkers, runners, dogs, and picnicking families.
 Despite the wind, it was a warm morning and there were lots of people on the beach.

-While I didn’t take the obligatory photo under the Surfer’s Paradise sign, I spent all of about five minutes walking through a bunch of shops, restaurants and bars.
-I wasn’t interested in shopping, so I headed to the beach and walked along the water’s edge until I reached Broadbeach and Margaret Ave to check out the Pacific Fair Shopping Centre.
+While I didn’t take the obligatory photo under the Surfer’s Paradise sign, I spent about five minutes walking through a bunch of shops, restaurants and bars.
+I wasn’t interested in shopping, so I headed to the beach and walked along the water’s edge.
+I walked until I reached Broadbeach and Margaret Ave to check out the Pacific Fair Shopping Centre.

 Pacific Fair Shopping Centre